TVs · Resale guide

 Final Verdict — Should You Buy or Sell in 2026?

-For buyers: If you’re looking for an incredible cinematic and gaming experience without breaking the bank on a brand-new top-tier model, the used LG C4 55” OLED is an excellent choice in 2026.
-It still offers class-leading picture quality, advanced processing, and comprehensive gaming features that hold up exceptionally well.
-Target a unit in “Good” condition, ideally within the ₹46,000-₹63,000 range, with low panel hours and no visible burn-in.
-If your budget stretches higher, consider a newer LG OLED model like the LG C5 or G5 for the latest advancements and a fresh warranty.
+For buyers: If you’re looking for a premium home theatre experience without breaking the bank, the LG C4 55” OLED is an outstanding choice in 2026.
+Prioritize units in “Good” condition (₹46,000-63,000) or “Like New” (₹63,000-87,000) with low panel hours and no visible burn-in.
+If your budget stretches beyond ₹80,000, you might consider looking at a newer LG OLED model like the LG C5 or G5 for the latest panel technology and processor improvements, which would offer longer software support and potentially even better brightness.
+However, for sheer value, the C4 is hard to beat.

 Personalized estimate